 Sizhui shivered at the memory.
 Although sect leader Nie was a vain and easily-scared man, he lived in a very grim place.
-Qinghe had been dark and ominous the way only legends described: marshly, cloudy, ripe with cold ghosts and deadened memories.
+Qinghe had been dark and ominous the way only legends described: marshly, cloudy, ripe with cold ghosts and deadened towns.
 “You didn’t miss much,” he told Jingyi, immediately amending: “Ah, please don’t tell master Qiren I said that.
 I do want to participate next year in Yunmeng.”

 Lan Jingyi snickered.

 His thoughts were interrupted by the arrival of who he guessed to be Madam Mo.
 “Young masters,” she said with a wide smile, bowing neatly at the shoulders.
-Sizhui and Jingyi tried to scramble to their feet, but she waved them off and added, “Please, do be seated.
+Sizhui and Jingyi tried to scramble to their feet, but she waved them off and continued, “Please, do be seated.
 You’ve come a long way.”

 “Not that long, Madam,” Lan Jingyi replied politely.
 “Gusu is only half a day away by flying.”